-In the agent-based approach, $\alpha$ was just set to 10%, corresponding to a replanning rate of 10%.
-Because of the analytic formulation in Static Assignment, one can actually search systematically for an optimal $\alpha$ .
-Alternatively, it is possible to make $\alpha$ dependent on the iteration number via $\alpha^n = 1/n$ (method of successive averages, MSA).
-For MSA one can prove that the method converges towards the correct solution, although convergence may be slow.
+In the agent-based approach, α was just set to 10%, corresponding to a replanning rate of 10%.
+Because of the analytic formulation in Static Assignment, one can actually search systematically for an optimal α .
+Alternatively, it is possible to make α dependent on the iteration number via $\alpha^n = 1/n$ (method of successive averages, MSA).
+For MSA one can prove that the method converges towards the correct solution, although convergence may be slow.2 plausible; and variants of it are currently also used in simulation approaches.
+The assumption of steady state in contrast leads to the unrealistic distortions of the traffic flow dynamics that we have discussed earlier.